walker84837/steadyhash/.github/ISSUE_TEMPLATE/feature_request.md

 Explain why this feature would be beneficial for the project.

-## Implementation Ideas
+## Implementation Ideas and Additional Context

-If you have any ideas on how this feature could be implemented, share them here.
+If you have any ideas on how this feature could be implemented, or any other relevant context or screenshots, share them here.

 ## Alternatives or Workarounds

 Are there any alternative solutions or workarounds you've considered?

-## Additional Context

-Add any other context or screenshots about the feature request here.